yacovm/DualDory/README.md

 How to run the tests?
 ------------------------
-Run `go test ./...` in the top level folder.
+Run `go test ./...` from the top level folder.

 How to build and run the benchmark?